PKALXI/RapidCare/docs/DevelopmentPlan/README.md

 The folders and files for this folder are as follows:

-- Development Plan: This includes details regarding team meetings, roles, technology and the workflow of the project.
+- DevelopmentPlan.pdf: This includes details regarding team meetings, roles, technology and the workflow of the project.